 - Interoperability scope.
 EHDS readiness and standardized APIs.

 - Run costs.
-Hosting, monitoring, support, and post-market surveillance — budget 15–25% of build cost per year.
+Hosting, monitoring, support, and post-market surveillance: budget 15–25% of build cost per year.

 Build vs. buy vs. custom

 Not everything should be custom.
-For commoditised needs — an AI scribe, generic scheduling — off-the-shelf is often faster and cheaper.
+For commoditised needs (an AI scribe, generic scheduling), off-the-shelf is often faster and cheaper.
 Custom earns its keep when your workflow is your differentiator, when integrations are deep, or when no vendor fits your clinical model.
 A good partner will tell you honestly where to buy and where to build.

 How to budget sensibly

-- Start with intended use and risk class — it sets the compliance floor.
+- Start with intended use and risk class: it sets the compliance floor.

 - Scope an MVP that is compliant from day one, not a prototype you'll rebuild.

-- Price integrations separately — they're often underestimated.
+- Price integrations separately: they're often underestimated.

 - Reserve 15–25% for run and post-market costs.

-- Insist compliance is in the quote — if it isn't, the number is fiction.
+- Insist compliance is in the quote: if it isn't, the number is fiction.

 Frequently asked questions

 How much does custom medical software cost in 2026?
-Roughly €45k for a compliant MVP up to €3M+ for enterprise platforms, with mid-sized products commonly €120k–€400k.
-Compliance typically adds 20–50%.
+Budgets typically range from around €45,000 for a compliant MVP to €3M+ for enterprise platforms.
+Mid-sized products commonly land between €120,000 and €400,000.
+Compliance and security requirements usually add roughly 20–50% on top of a comparable non-regulated build.

-How much does FHIR/EHR integration cost?
-A standard FHIR integration is commonly €20k–€40k; custom or legacy HL7 v2 work can exceed €80k.
+How much does FHIR or EHR integration cost?
+A standard FHIR integration commonly runs €20,000–€40,000, while custom bidirectional integrations or legacy HL7 v2 connector work can exceed €80,000 depending on the systems involved.